-Student Film Wins First Place at Cannes Film Festival
+Student Film Selected for Cannes Film Festival

 Written/directed by Annie Silverstein (Radio-Television-Film MFA, '13) and produced by Monique Walton (Radio-Television-Film MFA, '13), "Skunk" tells the story of 14-year-old Leila, whose pit bull kills a skunk.
 She then meets the neighborhood boy Marco, forming an unlikely bond until things begin to spin out of control.
 Leila is then forced to protect what she loves most at the cost of her own innocence.